annopohjala/syadmin-homework/README.md

 # 1oT sysadmin homework

+The aim of this homework is to further develop an already working system by adding new features.
+It tests your ability to understand how the technology stack is integrated, while not requiring you to go through the steep learning curve.

+The entire system is run by Docker Compose.
+Localstack emulates an AWS environment.
+There is a `tfrunner` container for you to work with Terraform.
+Terraform manages the AWS resources.
+Terraform is a configuration/programming language to ease complicated setups.
+Terraform backend is stored to an existing S3 bucket in Localstack.

+--

 1) Add another HTTP endpoint that serves a file from an S3 bucket.
 Create the S3 bucket with Terraform.
-You can use the [provider](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/s3_bucket) directly or use `modules/terraform-aws-s3-bucket`.
+You can use the [provider](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/s3_bucket) directly or use `terraform/modules/terraform-aws-s3-bucket`.

-2) Fill `private_subnets` variable with values given the VPC configuration above in the file.
-There should be three blocks.
+2) Fill `private_subnets` variable with values given the VPC configuration above in the `terraform/local.auto.tfvars` file.
+Add three blocks like in `public_subnets`.

 There are two options for the 3rd task, choose one.